 Regulation around human rights disclosure is extending beyond the disclosure of steps taken (even if none), to requiring an implementation of due diligence or holding companies legally responsible for not doing so.
 Benchmarking using publicly available information is becoming increasingly prevalent and gaining greater recognition amongst stakeholders, who are using the data to assess company performance to inform investments, private or public procurement, government development of relevant legislation, shareholder resolutions and consumer campaigns.
-Leveraging rapid communications technologies, public pressure on and expectations for companies and their CEOs are high and only set to increase, making lack or insufficient action a global risk for these companies.
+Leveraging rapid communications technologies, public pressure on, and expectations from, companies and their CEOs are high and only set to increase, making lack or insufficient action a global risk for these companies.
 Conversely, taking pro-active action and demonstrating progress through credible accountability mechanisms are reducing risks for progressive companies as well as giving them a competitive advantage when it comes to consumer and customers trust and better capital access.

-The solution In 2020, GAA-EL published an agribusiness toolkit to foster alignment and improve human rights policy and practice within the project’s membership and the sector.
-It aims to build awareness, understanding and capacity around the human rights agenda.
-GAA-EL developed customizable train-the-trainer packs for internal engagement.
-In parallel, effort is focusing on peer-learning and joint problem-solving is being amplified through blogs and interviews with partners and members, including examples of private sector best practice and case studies detailing how salient human rights issues are navigated.
+In 2020, WBCSD's Equitable Livelihoods project published an agribusiness toolkit to foster alignment and improve human rights policy and practice.
+The tool aims to build awareness, understanding and capacity around the human rights agenda.
+Customizable train-the-trainer packs were also developed for internal engagement.
+In parallel, effort is focusing on peer learning and joint problem-solving is being amplified through blogs and interviews with partners and members, including examples of private sector best practices and case studies detailing how salient human rights issues are navigated.
 Trainings for members focus on topics such as migrant labor, child labor, and women’s empowerment.